proc7ts/fun-events/README.md

 DOM events are supported by `OnDomEvent` and `DomEventDispatcher`.
 The former extends an `OnEvent` event receiver registrar interface with DOM-specific functionality.
 The latter can be attached to arbitrary `EventTarget`.
-It provides a `OnDomEvent` registrars for each event type and dispatches DOM events.
+It provides an `OnDomEvent` registrars for each event type and dispatches DOM events.

 ```typescript
 import { DomEventDispatcher } from 'fun-events';